pepkit/pepkit.github.io/_docs/project_config.md

 permalink: /docs/project_config/
 ---

-A minimal project config file requires very little; only a single section (``metadata`` -- see above).
-Here are additional details on this and other optional project config file sections:
+A project config file is organized into sections.
+Most are optional.
+Here are additional details on each of the configuration sections:

 ### Project config section: metadata